kyleharmer/MAMAP-interview-onboarding-demo/README.md

 application/vetting/dashboard flow, built for the Automation Alley Grant Program Manager assessment.

-**This is a static, front-end-only demo.** There is no backend and no database.
-All application data lives in memory in the visitor's browser tab and resets on refresh — see "How data works" below before you demo this live.
+**This is a demo build with a real (but intentionally lightweight) backend.**
+Application and scoring data is stored in Firebase Realtime Database and syncs live across every visitor — see "How data works" below for exactly what that means and what's still demo-only (the login gate, notably).

 ## 1. Run it locally